 They resumed walking.
 Both silent and nervously listening for any indication they were being stalked.
 The dried bloody footprints eventually faded into the earth.

 "I guess that's it."
 Vander circled back to examine the tracks.
 "They look like Jeb's but a bit bigger."

-He saw Firebrand sniffing at them.
+Firebrand sniffed at them.
 She looked up at him and shook her head.
 The scent had faded.

 Firebrand flattened her body against the ground.
 She got up after a minute and shook her head.
 No onix moving in the area.

-The ground began rumbling.
+The ground suddenly started rumbling.

 The rumbling got closer and more intense.
 Then there was a pause.

+They covered their faces.
+The ground in front of them exploded moments later.
 A tower of rocks rose up accompanied by a deep growl.
 "Iwark!"

 "Ready Firebrand?"
 Vander was now shaking a little.
 Their opponent was huge.

-Onix lowered its head and began growling.
+Onix lowered its head and started growling.

-The conversation ended with onix tunneling into the ground and Firebrand beckoning Vander to follow before she jumped in.
+Firebrand beckoned Vander to follow before she jumped in.

 The man nodded.
 "A monster.
 At least that's how that onix you met describes it.
 My wife and I never saw it."
 He sat down on the bench and invited Vander to take a seat next to him.

-"My name is Earl," the man said.
-"My wife, Marsha, and I came here to study the giant onix.
-After a few years we became friends with the onix you just met."
+"I'm Earl.
+My wife, Marsha, and I came here to study the giant onix.
+After a few years we became friends with the one you just met."